Full-time

 - Incorporation of drinking water treatment systems, including groundwater and surface water treatment, into design plans and specifications.

-- Management of time and responsibilities for multiple projects
+- Management of time and responsibilities for multiple projects.

-- Assisting project level and senior staff with construction management.
+- Assisting senior staff with construction management.

 - Conducting field inspections, data collection, and sampling, and keeping detailed notes.